-The sample should be read immediately, in order to increase the sensitivity for T. vaginalis (warming the slide can increase its motility and allow a better identification).40 Nevertheless, deferred reading is also an option.
+The sample should be read immediately, in order to increase the sensitivity for T. vaginalis (warming the slide can increase its motility and allow a better identification).
+Nevertheless, deferred reading is also an option.
 In that case, the sample is spread onto the slide, allowed to air dry, and later rehydrated.

-Gram and other staining techniques
+2.5 Gram and other staining techniques

 Gram stain has been used for the diagnosis of BV for almost 60 years.
-41 The Nugent score, applied on Gram-stained slides, is considered the gold standard for the diagnosis of BV.
-42 It allows an accurate evaluation of the background bacterial morphotypes, despite some debate on whether or not it is superior to WMM, as the former is associated with some degree of wash out of the background bacteria during the fixation and staining process.
-43 Self-sampling can be used for Nugent score, with an excellent agreement with physician collected samples. ^{44, 45} For the best results, the smear should be spread evenly and be very thin, to reduce the overlap of cells.
+The Nugent score, applied on Gram-stained slides, is considered the gold standard for the diagnosis of BV.
+It allows an accurate evaluation of the background bacterial morphotypes, despite some debate on whether or not it is superior to WMM, as the former is associated with some degree of wash out of the background bacteria during the fixation and staining process.
+Self-sampling can be used for Nugent score, with an excellent agreement with physician collected samples.
+For the best results, the smear should be spread evenly and be very thin, to reduce the overlap of cells.

 For the calculation of the Nugent score, the amount of the different bacterial morphotypes is semi-quantitively evaluated directly in the Gram-stained smears of vaginal discharge and the presence of epithelial cells covered with bacteria (clue cells) is also evaluated (Table 2.2).
 That quantification is subjective: the scoring intervals are relatively narrow, only a limited number BV associated bacteria are evaluated and it relies on the identification of bacterial morphotypes rather than on that of species.
-The evaluated bacterial genera are 1) Lactobacillus spp., 2) Gardnerella spp./Bacteroides spp., and 3) Mobiluncus spp.46 This may be improved in the future by the use of multiplex peptide nucleic acid fluorescence in situ hybridization, targeting the different evaluated species of bacteria, rather than relying on morphological identification.47
+The evaluated bacterial genera are 1) Lactobacillus spp., 2) Gardnerella spp./Bacteroides spp., and 3) Mobiluncus spp.
+This may be improved in the future by the use of multiplex peptide nucleic acid fluorescence in situ hybridization, targeting the different evaluated species of bacteria, rather than relying on morphological identification.

 The bacterial morphotypes are counted using an oil immersion objective (1000x magnification).
 The score achieved for each of the evaluated bacterial morphotypes is added together, with a total score of 0-3 considered normal (healthy microbiota) and a score of 7 or worse is consistent with BV.
-A score of 4-6 is classified as intermediate48, which constitutes another disadvantage of the Nugent score because it does not represent a "partial" or "light" form of BV and there is no specific management for it.
+A score of 4-6 is classified as intermediate, which constitutes another disadvantage of the Nugent score because it does not represent a "partial" or "light" form of BV and there is no specific management for it.
 (Table 2.2)

-TABLE 2.2 Calculation of the Nugent score.
-The reading is performed under a high-power magnification.
-Score 0-3 normal, 4-6 intermediate, >6 bacterial vaginosis
+TABLE The rea Score ( 2.2 Calculation of the ading is performed uno 0-3 normal, 4-6 intermo Nugent score. der a high-power magnification. ediate, >6 bacterial vaginosis

-Score Lactobacilli (Gram positive rods) (tiny Gram-variable coccobacilli and round-
+Score Lactobacilli (Gram positive rods) Gardnerella spp./Bacteroides spp. (tiny, Gram-variable coccobacilli and round- ed, pleomorphic Gram-negative rods) Mobiluncus spp. (curved, Gram-negative rods)

 0 >30 0 0

 1 5-30 <1 1-5

 2 1-4 1-4 >5

 3 <1 5-30

 4 0 >30